canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

 ===============================

-You can run certification tests without submitting them to C3; however, if you want to publicly certify the system publicly, you need a C3 account. *If you do not have an account for your company on the private certification web site, or if you do not have access to your company's account, please contact your Technical Partner Manager, who will work with the Server Certification Team to establish the account.*
+You can run certification tests without submitting them to C3; however, if you want to certify the system, you need a C3 account. *If you do not have an account for your company on the private certification web site, or if you do not have access to your company's account, please contact your Technical Partner Manager, who will work with the Server Certification Team to establish the account.*

+Additionally, anyone who needs to access the account on C3 will need their own account on Launchpad.net, and their Launchpad account will need to be added to the Access Control List for the company account.
+You can create a Launchpad account here, http://launchpad.net/+login. *If, after the Launchpad account is created and you have been added to the ACL, you still can not see the Account Information on C3, try logging out of C3, clearing any browser cache and cookies, and logging back into C3.*

 In order to upload test results to C3, you need to create a hardware entry for the system which you will be certifying.
 You can put off creating the